drasticactions/Pureisuteshon-App/README.md

-# PSX.Appx
+# Pureisuteshon
-### A PSX Client for Windows 10
+### A Client for Windows 10

 [Download from the Windows Store](https://www.microsoft.com/en-us/store/apps/psxappx/9nblggh6cvbj)

-PSX.Appx is a UWP app that lets you connect to the psx on any of your devices running Windows 10.
+Pureisuteshon is a UWP app that lets you connect to the Pureisuteshon on any of your devices running Windows 10.
 Right now it's pretty basic, supporting the following.

 ![Trophy list](http://i.imgur.com/Nfftuj6.png "Trophy List")